craftcms/docs/docs/nitro/2.x/services/mailhog.md

 `nitro enable mailhog`

-Nitro will then prompt you to `apply` the changes.
+Nitro will then prompt you to `nitro apply` the changes.
 After the changes have been applied the Mailhog web UI will be available at [https://mailhog.service.nitro](https://mailhog.service.nitro).

 ### Using Mailhog